-We provide this in three main ways:
+We provide support in four main ways:

 We provide weekly support meetings across the city so that people can come and talk about their problems in a non-judgemental, safe and confidential environment.
 This service is free, accessible to all adults (over 18), has no waiting list, requires no referral or formal diagnosis and can be used for as long as people would like.
 This socialisation model provides a platform where people can come together to develop trust and socialise with others, thus reducing isolation.

 We also provide literature and learning materials at each meeting to improve wellbeing.
 These are based on Positive Psychology, CBT (Cognitive Behavioural Therapy) and Mindfulness.
-We also run social events which help people engage in activities in the community.

 We provide multiple volunteering opportunities to help people in their recovery, give back, increase their self-esteem and develop new skills.

 Our volunteers facilitate meetings, make calls as befrienders, help with marketing, run fundraising events, do office admin, advocate for us and the charity would not exist without them.